GrabowskiBartlomiej/Charity-Donation/readme.md

 Functionalities:
 * Counts donations and a total of donated bags,
-* Lists first 4 trusted institutes,
+* Lists first 4 trusted institutions,
 * Donation available,
 * Can move forward and backwards while maintain inputs filled with data,
 * Registration available,